 The success of our business continues to depend to a significant degree upon the continued contributions of our senior officers and key employees, both individually and as a group.
 Our future performance will be substantially dependent in particular on our ability to retain and motivate Steve Hislop, our Chief Executive Officer, and our other senior officers.
-We currently have employees could have a material adverse effect on our business and plans for future development.
+We currently have employment agreements in place with Messrs.
+Hislop, Howie, Hatcher and Mountford.
+The loss of the services of our CEO, other senior officers or other key employees could have a material adverse effect on our business and plans for future development.
 We currently have no effective replacement for any of these individuals due to their experience, reputation in the industry and special role in our operations.
 We also do not maintain any key man life insurance policies for any of our employees.
+If we are unable to retain these key members of management, our business, results of operations and financial condition could be adversely affected.

-Our growth may strain our infrastructure and resources, which could slow our development of new restaurants and adversely affect our ability to manage our existing restaurants.
+Our growth may strain our infrastructure and resources, which could slow our development of new restaurants and adversely affect our ability to manage our existing restaurants

-During fiscal years 2015, 2016 and 2017 we opened ten, twelve and eleven restaurants, respectively.
-During 2018, we plan to open a total of eight to twelve restaurants for the year.
+During fiscal years 2016, 2017 and 2018 we opened twelve, eleven and nine restaurants, respectively.
+During 2019, we plan to open a total offive to seven restaurants.
 Our future growth may strain our administrative staff, management systems and resources, financial controls and information systems.
 Those demands on our infrastructure and resources may also adversely affect our ability to manage our existing restaurants.
 If we fail to continue to improve our infrastructure or to manage other factors necessary for us to meet our expansion objectives, our operating results could be materially and adversely affected.
 Likewise, if sales decline, we may be unable to reduce our infrastructure quickly enough to prevent sales deleveraging, which would adversely affect our profitability.